peterszatmary/flyway-demo/README.md

 this Spring Boot application example.

-## 1. Migration with Flyway through different environments
+## 1. Migration / evolving with Flyway through different environments

 For each environment we create maven profile.
 Profiles will just set properties for main plugin build.

-In whole solution i am using vagrant-mysql database.Fill free to use your own.
+In whole solution i am using vagrant-mysql database.Feel free to use your own.

 ### Main plugin configuration looks like following